| |

 The Base (Comfort) Package Vs. Premium Package

-The Comfort Package only includes the silica face mask, one drink at the bar, and a towel.
+The Comfort Package only includes the silica face mask, one drink at the bar (non-alcoholic), a towel, use at the sauna, cold lagoon, and steam bath.

 In retrospect, the price difference isn’t that much for the added comfort you get (kind of ironic!).
 From what I could tell, the locker room is slightly larger and there’s a private changing room.
 But, the showers are the same for both the Comfort and Premium packages.